Macchi M.40: Design

 The M.40 was an all-metal equal-span biplane powered by a 380 hp Fiat A.20 piston engine.
 It had a large central float with a stabilising float under each wing.
 The crew sat in tandem open cockpits and the M.40 was armed with one fixed and one movable 7.7 mm machine-gun.
+Two were built, given the serials MM.88 and MM.89, but following testing, the aircraft was not put into production.